icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 - [City Access Map](https://www.cityaccessmap.com/) - CityAccessMap was developed by urban scientists, for urban planners.
 It uses open data from OpenStreetMap and the Global Human Settlement Layer (GHSL), to quantify and visualize walking accessibility to a variety of services for any city in the world.
 - [CTPP](https://ctpp.transportation.org/) - The CTPP Program procures tabulations of American Community Survey (ACS) 5-year (and historical Census decennial) data.
 The chief differences between ACS data and CTPP data are FLOWS from home to work and WORKPLACE BASED data at small Geographies.
 - [HPMS](https://www.fhwa.dot.gov/policyinformation/hpms.cfm) - The HPMS is a national level highway information system that includes data on the extent, condition, performance, use and operating characteristics of the nation's highways.
-- [Transitland](https://transit.land) - Transitland is an open data platform that collects GTFS, GTFS Realtime, and other open data feeds from over 2,500 transit operators in over 55 countries.
+- [Transitland](https://transit.land) - An open data platform that collects GTFS, GTFS Realtime, and other open data feeds from over 2,500 transit operators in over 55 countries.
 Additional Information: [Interline](https://www.interline.io/), [GitHub](https://github.com/transitland).
 - [National Noise Map](https://www.bts.gov/geospatial/national-transportation-noise-map) - Data within the National Transportation Noise Map represent potential noise levels across the nation for an average annual day for the specified year.
 - [National Transit Database](https://www.transit.dot.gov/ntd/ntd-data) - Repository of operations, financial, and asset data that US transit agencies are required to report to the Federal Transit Administration.
 - [Global Urban Street Networks](https://geoffboeing.com/publications/street-network-models-indicators-world/) - Ready‐to‐use global street network models and calculated indicators in a GIS format.
 Additional Information: [Geopackage Download](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/E5TPDQ)